ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

     return out
 ```

-Note that the `r` variable is assigned twice so we make this a `var` in Swift:
+Note that the `r` variable is assigned twice, so we make this a `var` in Swift:

 ```swift
 public func callAsFunction(